6LoWPAN Range

 b) Environment: The physical environment in which 6LoWPAN devices operate can affect their effective range.
 Obstacles such as walls, buildings, and interference from other wireless devices can attenuate the signal strength, reducing the range.

 c) Antenna Design: The design and placement of antennas in 6LoWPAN devices can impact their range.
-Optimized antenna designs can enhance signal propagation and improve the overall range of the network.
+Optimized antenna designs can enhance signal propagation and improve the network’s overall range.

 Extending 6LoWPAN Range: